 The IRB operates as a function of the Office of Research and Sponsored Programs which, in turn, is one of the units within Academic Affairs under the direction of the Provost/Vice Chancellor for Academic Affairs.

-An updated list of membership can be found on the Academic Affairs website.
+An updated list of membership can be found below.

 IRB Membership Requirements